Kidepo Valley National Park: History

-The Ketebo or Mening are the original inhabitants of the area, who had been living here since 1800.
+The Ik and Ketebo (or Mening) are the original inhabitants of the area, who had been living here since 1800.
 It was gazetted as a game reserve by the British colonial government in 1958, and the people were evicted.
-The purpose was both to protect the animals from hunting and to prevent further clearing of bush for tsetse fly-control.
-The eviction of the resident people and the resultant famine, especially the Ketebo people who were forcefully relocated to other areas within Bira such as Napotpot, Kalo Kudo, Namosingo, Loriwo and Naurkori in South Sudan, was cited by park management as an example of the unacceptable consequences of not taking community needs into account when designating reserves.
+The purpose was both to protect wildlife from hunting and to prevent further clearing of bush for tsetse fly-control.
+The forceful relocation of the resident people and the resultant famine was cited by anthropologist Colin Turnbull and park management as an example of the unacceptable consequences of not taking community needs into account when designating reserves.

 The newly independent government of Uganda under Milton Obote converted the reserve into the Kidepo Valley National Park in 1962.

+In 1967 the construction of a luxury lodge on the Katurum kopje was started with the support of a Swedish consortium.
+The original 56-room project was never completed, and by 1978 it had been abandoned and vandalized.
+The site was revived and finally opened with 100 rooms in 2019.

-The first chief warden of the park was Ian Ross, a Briton.
-In 1972, Paul Ssali, a Ugandan, replaced him.
-Their handover and training was the subject of the 1974 American documentary film, "The Wild and the Brave."
+In 1972 the last British chief warden of the park, Ian Ross, handed over to a relatively junior Ugandan, Paul Ssali.
+This handover was the subject of the 1974 American documentary film, "The Wild and the Brave".